Rational Neural Networks have Expressivity Advantages: Tiny ImageNet transformer experiments

 We train for 100 epochs with AdamW and a cosine learning rate schedule with linear warmup over the first 5 epochs.
 We clip gradients to norm 1.0 and use drop path rate 0.1.
 We evaluate once per epoch on the validation split and track EMA weights with decay 0.999, reporting the EMA top 1 accuracy.

 We sweep ReLU, GELU, and a trainable low degree rational activation.
-The rational nonlinearity is instantiated from the \texttt{rational-activations} package \cite{delfosse2020rationals} with degrees 5 and 4 and version A, initialized to match GELU.
-Rational coefficients are placed in a separate AdamW parameter group with learning rate multiplier one and weight decay zero.
+The rational nonlinearity is instantiated from the \texttt{rational-activations} package \cite{delfosse2020rationals} with degrees 5 and 4 and version A, initialized to match GELU. {Rational coefficients are placed in a separate AdamW parameter group with the model-specific learning-rate multipliers in~\cref{tab:tinyimg_hparams} and weight decay zero.
 We additionally test a normalization free ViT S 8 variant motivated by recent evidence that transformer normalization can be removed when paired with an appropriate adaptive element wise nonlinearity \cite{zhu2025transformerswithoutnorm}.
 In this modified model, we bypass the ViT block normalization modules \texttt{block.norm1} and \texttt{block.norm2} in every transformer block for the full training run, while keeping the data pipeline, optimizer, and schedule unchanged.
-We apply the same normalization bypass mechanism across the activation sweep, and we treat runs that do not produce a stable training trajectory under this unchanged pipeline as failures in the main results table.
+We apply the same normalization bypass mechanism across the activation sweep.
+Under this unchanged no-norm setup, the ReLU and GELU runs diverged to NaNs early in training and produced no usable checkpoint, while the rational run remained stable; the main results table therefore reports these fixed-activation runs as NaN.}

 \FloatBarrier